jyrki289/Coursera-Getting-and-Cleaning-Data-project-work/README.md

 <li>X_train.txt</li>
 <li>y_train.txt</li>
 </ul>
-<em>Please note that all data have to be under your working directoy in subfolder UCI HAR Dataset</em>
+&nbsp; <em>Please note that all data have to be under your working directoy in subfolder UCI HAR Dataset</em>

 <strong>Data manipulations</strong>